 In many jurisdictions, individuals must also demonstrate a significant drop in their BAC in order for them to be released on their own recognizance after being arrested for a DUI or related offense.
 The actual amount of time an individual spends in jail is dependent on the situation, jurisdiction, etc.

+DUI type offenses may or might not be felonies.
 In most jurisdictions, an individual who is getting a first-time DUI will most likely be charged with a misdemeanor.
 However, an individual who severely injures or kills someone while under the influence of alcohol or other drugs will be charged with a felony.
 Some states now also charge individuals with felonies even for first-time offenses if they have a very high BAC; the level can vary from state to state, but as an overall standard, a BAC of 0.15 or higher is a red flag to most legal authorities.

 If an individual is arrested for a DUI-type offense while their driving privileges have been suspended or restricted, they may be charged with higher-level offenses.
 The trend in numerous states is also to charge individuals with multiple DUI offenses with felony convictions after they have been arrested many times for DUIs or similar offenses (most often, three times or more).
 Thus, in many states, after an individual has two (or three) DUI convictions on their record, any subsequent arrests for DUIs are felony convictions.

 Arraignments Are Easy; After That Get an Attorney

 After an individual is arrested for a DUI-type offense, they will go to court for an arraignment.
 At the arraignment, the individual will be formally charged with a criminal offense and will be allowed to plead guilty or not guilty.
 The standard legal advice is to plead not guilty at the arraignment, pay the bond, get released, and then seek the assistance of an attorney for further steps in the process.